 - Scale: Although a kitchen scale is good enough if you are planning to sell your jewelry if you want to get into the business, you will want to invest in a professional jewelry scale.

-- Magnet: the first test you will do uses a magnet.
+- Magnet: The first test you will do is a magnet test.
 Gold never sticks to a magnet.
-Usually, gold plated items can have other metal inside which will be evidenced through this test.
-However, brass will also not stick to the magnet and can be made to look similar to gold, and sometimes even have stamps like 10k or 14k, so you have to be careful.
+Usually, gold plated items can have other metal inside which will be evidenced by this test.
+However, brass will also not stick to the magnet and can look similar to gold, and sometimes even have stamps like 10k or 14k, so you have to be careful.

 - File: You will need a file to scrape the outer coating of the item to check if it is genuine gold or plated before buying scrap gold.

-- Magnifier Loupe: A loupe can help check many things, like the Hallmark and the karat which are engraved in tiny markings on the back of any old jewelry.
+- Magnifier Loupe: A loupe can help check many things, like the Hallmark and the karat engravings in tiny markings on the back of any old jewelry.
 A loupe can also help you check for scratches on the metal to inspect if it is still gold under the scratched part.
-You will be able to see if the stones on the jewelry are glued in without prongs.
-If the piece is bezel set, you can look to see if the color of the prong is different from the rest of the jewelry.
-You can look for green spots, which means it is a gold plated item that has reacted to moisture, mostly found at the clasps, inside a ring, on tabs on a chain, or any part of jewelry which experiences a lot of friction, like between the links of a chain.
+Look for green spots, which show that it is a gold plated item that has reacted to moisture.

 Advertising is the best way to let people know that you are willing to purchase their scrap gold.
-You can do simple advertisements yourself by telling your coworkers, calling up relatives and friends, informing neighbors, and putting it on your social media page.
-Many people are undecided about where to sell scrap gold.
+You can do a simple advertisement by telling your co-workers, calling up relatives and friends, informing neighbors, and putting it on your social media page.
+Many people are uncertain about where to sell scrap gold.
 You can also get visiting cards printed that you can distribute at gatherings you attend or make pamphlets that you can distribute.
 If you are working with a pawnbroker, they will probably give you some marketing ideas themselves.
 You can also go ahead and use newspaper, radio, and television to advertise.
 Making a website will allow you to do online marketing in the later stages when you have picked up enough clients.

 Organizing Gold Valuation Party

-When you have done enough advertising and people know about your business, you can start holding gold valuation parties, where people can bring their scrap gold to have it evaluated, and if they are willing to exchange it for cash instantly, you can purchase their scrap gold.
+When you have done enough advertising and people know about your business, you can start holding gold valuation parties.
+People can bring their scrap gold to have it evaluated.
+If they are willing to exchange it for cash instantly, you can purchase their scrap gold.
 If not, give them your card and ask them to keep you in mind for selling scrap gold.
-Many people are not comfortable selling their gold at a pawn shop, so by organizing a great party with light refreshments and creating a relaxed and friendly ambiance, people will feel more at ease to sell their gold items to you.
+Many people are not comfortable selling their gold to a pawn shop.
+Organizing a great party with light refreshments and creating a relaxed and friendly ambiance, may help people feel more at ease to sell their gold items to you.
 If someone else is organizing the party for you, you can consider offering 10% of your profits to the host.

 Save a Contact List